intarchboard/proposed-program-resilience/README.md

 topics from time to time based on their expertise without needing to provide a long-term commitment.

-Work is mainly expected to be carried out on the <name>@iab.org mailing list, which is open to any subscriber.
+Work is mainly expected to be carried out on an IAB mailing list that will be open to any subscriber.
 The program will also maintain a closed list for currently active participants, but use of the closed list is expected to be the exception.